le4nnt0nn/pass-generator/README.md

 4. Push to the branch (`git push origin feature/new-feature`).
 5. Open a Pull Request.

-Please make sure to include tests for your new features or bug fixes :).
+Please ensure any new features or bug fixes are tested before submitting.

 ## License 📄